great-expectations/great_expectations/docs/guides/how_to_guides/miscellaneous/command_line.rst

 .. code-block:: bash

     $ great_expectations suite new
-    Enter the path (relative or absolute) of a data file : data/npi.csv
+    Enter the path of a data file (relative or absolute, s3a:// and gs:// paths are ok too) : data/npi.csv

     Name the new expectation suite [npi.warning]: